oshaughnessy/mu-wordpress/README.md

 1. AWS CodeBuild uses `buildspec.yml` to run any custom steps you add there.
-1. AWS CodeBuild generates your own Docker image by combining the results of the last step with from the official WordPress image and string it in Amazon ECR.
+1. AWS CodeBuild generates your own Docker image by combining the results of the last step with the official WordPress image and storing it in Amazon ECR.
 1. Your container is deployed to your "test" environment.
+1. You manually inspect your container and approve or reject it.
 1. If you approve it, your container is deployed to your "prod" environment.